MaudOtten/programmeerproject/README.md

-# Maud Ottenheijm, Programmeerproject 2016
+# Women in Science: where do we find them?

-## Women in Science: where do we find them?
+Maud Ottenheijm, Programmeerproject 2016

 #### Doel